ariga/atlas/doc/md/reference.md

 ```
 #### Flags
 ```
-      --from string      [driver://username:password@address/dbname?param=value] select a resource using the URL format --to string        [driver://username:password@address/dbname?param=value] select a resource using the URL format --dev-url string   [driver://username:password@address/dbname?param=value] select a dev database using the URL format
+  -f, --from strings      [driver://username:password@address/dbname?param=value] select a resource using the URL format
+      --to strings        [driver://username:password@address/dbname?param=value] select a resource using the URL format --dev-url string    [driver://username:password@address/dbname?param=value] select a dev database using the URL format -s, --schema strings    set schema names
+      --exclude strings   list of glob patterns used to filter resources from applying

 ```